is3eed/Robot_base_GUI/README.md

 * css file
 * php file
 * .sql file contains the database
-* a folder contains the merged of this task and previous task (robot arm control panel)
+* a branch contains the merged version of this task and previous task (robot arm control panel)